What you find on this page:

 What To Do if Your LG TV Still Won’t Turn On?

 Even after trying various solutions, you have two leading solutions available if your LG Smart TV still won’t turn on.
-First, you can conduct a factory reset on the TV or simply reset the remote control.
+First, you can conduct a factory reset on the TV or simply reset the remote control. read this guide if you have wifi connection problems with your LG tv.

 How To Reset an LG TV?